nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-03-24-edit-a-claim.md

 ![Extracting processing questions out to modal](alternativeOption2.png "Extracting processing questions out to modal")

 >**We believe that** extracting the processing flow questions out into a modal
 >**Will be a useful feature for** claim processors
 >**As it will** mean they can navigate all the information in the tabs to find out what they need and not having duplication of information.

-## How we tested our ideas and what we found
+## How we tested

-We divided this work into two aspects: the submitter's journey of editing a claim and the processor's workflow.
+- We divided the edit a claim work into two aspects: the submitter's journey of editing a claim and the processor's workflow.
 Each was explored and tested separately, as both were complex and required sufficient time for research, design, and testing.
+- Task-based moderated usability testing with 6 ASC org users​
+- Commenced 26th March
+- Pre-task semi-structured interview questions​
+- Post-task follow up questions​
-The user research discussion guides for each were extensive, reinforcing the need for a focused approach.
+- The user research discussion guides for each were extensive, reinforcing the need for a focused approach.

-The processor side of the research commenced 26th March and was conducted with 6 participants.
+## What we found

 ## What we will do next